GSK plc: 2000: Glaxo Wellcome and SmithKline Beecham merger

 Glaxo Wellcome and SmithKline Beecham announced their intention to merge in January 2000.
 The merger was completed on 27 December that year, forming GlaxoSmithKline (GSK).
-The company's global headquarters are at GSK House, Brentford, London, officially opened in 2002, by then-Prime Minister Tony Blair.
+The company's global headquarters were at GSK House, Brentford, London, officially opened in 2002, by then-Prime Minister Tony Blair.
 The building was erected at a cost of £300 million and as of 2002 was home to 3,000 administrative staff.

 2001–2010

-GSK completed the acquisition of New Jersey-based Block Drug in 2001, for US$1.24 billion.
+GSK completed the acquisition of New Jersey–based Block Drug in 2001, for US$1.24 billion.
 In 2006, GSK acquired the US-based consumer healthcare company CNS Inc., whose products included Breathe Right nasal strips and FiberChoice dietary supplements, for US$566 million in cash.

 Chris Gent, previously CEO of Vodafone, was appointed chairman of the board in 2005.
 GSK opened its first R&D centre in China in 2007, in Shanghai, initially focused on neurodegenerative diseases.
 Andrew Witty became the chief executive officer in 2008.
 Witty joined Glaxo in 1985, and had been president of GSK's Pharmaceuticals Europe since 2003.

 In 2009, GSK acquired Stiefel Laboratories, then the world's largest independent dermatology drug company, for US$3.6 billion.
 In November 2009, the FDA approved GSK's vaccine for 2009 H1N1 influenza protection, manufactured by the company's ID Biomedical Corp in Canada.
 Also in November 2009, GSK formed a joint venture with Pfizer to create ViiV Healthcare, which specializes in HIV research.
 In 2010, the company acquired Laboratorios Phoenix, an Argentine pharmaceutical company, for US$253m, and the UK-based sports nutrition company Maxinutrition for £162 million (US$256 million).